enseitankado/natural-backdoor/uvnc.md

 ![UltraVNC](assets/uvnc.jpg "Open source UltraVNC remote desktop client/server")

-# Install VNC Server to Victim via Administrative Shares
+# Install VNC Server to Victim Computer

-You can remotely view or control the victim computer using the UltraVNC tool.
+You can remotely view, control or transfer files the victim computer using the UltraVNC tool.
 For this, follow the steps below.

 ## Step 1: Download UltraVNC setup